Psychology of Business

 "Satisfaction in what I do day-to-day is paramount."

-"Myra would skip school, steal a newspaper, and circle job ads." says mom.
+"Myra would skip school, steal a newspaper, and circle job ads." says Mom.
 At 14 you could find Myra sitting at a park making budgets and deducting fake taxes from a fake income.
 Though she was strong in school, it wasn't for her.
-So got into the workforce full-time and was in fast food shift management by 15.
+So she got into the workforce full-time and was managing people into their early 30's in fast-paced food service by age 15.
 By 18 she was self-employed and has never looked back.

 Her first business was an independent film production company in Los Angeles- "an invaluable, thrilling trial-by-fire" education that set the foundation for how she has pursued business.
 Though she liked producing "shorts" & documentaries, the industry didn't fit with her greater life wants.
 So she stopped producing, got into a more flexible approach to earning money- real estate- and she went traveling!

 Then Hurricane Katrina hit.
 The government's inaction propelled her to help the victims of Katrina.
 She co-founded an emergency disaster relief NFP where she found herself truly alive at work.
-It now serves people internationally.
+A decade and a half later, it is helping people internationally.

 She started an unfunded niche flooring business championing sustainability marketed to architects & interior designers.
 Natural Timber Floors, Ltd (NTF) designed products, imported, and project managed each installation across upmarket residential and commercial projects.
 Myra recalls with a smile on her face that her first desk was an ironing board with a yoga ball as a chair, and a post-it on the wall that read, "Official Desk of Natural Timber Floors".
 It was a simple thus very low liability business structure utilizing branded subcontractors.
 NTF was well-known almost overnight garnering some of the largest contracts in the country.
 The business grew 300% YOY.
 Then, a handful of years in she was starting her family and it was time to return home to the US.